Sydney Kings: 2021–present: Second championship era

-In the 2021–22 season, the Kings won 13 straight games, equalling the second-longest winning streak in franchise history set between the end of the 2003 season and the beginning of 2004.
-Jaylen Adams received MVP honours becoming the 4th King to receive the award.
-Sydney would go on to sweep both the Illawarra Hawks and Tasmania Jack Jumpers en route to the franchise's 4th NBL championship.
-Xavier Cooks received the 2021–22 Finals Most Valuable Player award.
+In the 2021–22 season, the Kings won 13 straight games, equalling the second-longest winning streak in franchise history set between the end of the 2002–03 season and the beginning of 2003–04.
+Jaylen Adams received league MVP honours, becoming the fourth King to receive the award.
+Sydney went on to defeat the Tasmania Jack Jumpers in the NBL Grand Final series to win franchise's fourth NBL championship.
+Xavier Cooks was named Grand Final MVP.

 The 2022–23 season saw the Kings retain a large portion of their local talent but enlist a new import trio from the likes of Derrick Walton, Justin Simon and Tim Soares.
-The Kings would continue their dominant performance from the previous season leading to a 19–9 record and the minor premiership, with captain Xavier Cooks taking the honours of MVP, the 5th in Kings history and 3rd in the last 5 years.
-The finals would prove to be a more arduous journey than the 2022 finals having to face the 3rd seeded Cairns Taipans in the semi-finals after the Taipans lost their first seeding game, who the Kings would go on to defeat 2–1.
-The New Zealand Breakers would face the Kings in the Grand Final series with both franchises competing for their 5th championship.
-The Kings defeated the Breakers 3–2 in the best of 5 series after a comeback game 5 win at home to lift the franchise to back-to-back titles.
-Derrick Walton was named 2022–23 Finals Most Valuable Player.
+The Kings would continue their dominant performance from the previous season leading to a 19–9 record and the minor premiership, with captain Xavier Cooks taking the honours of league MVP.
+They returned to the NBL Championship Series where they faced the New Zealand Breakers, winning their fifth championship with a 3–2 series victory.
+Derrick Walton was named the Championship Series MVP.

+In the 2025–26 season, behind coach Brian Goorjian and guard Kendric Davis, the Kings returned to the NBL Championship Series.
+In game one, the Kings defeated the Adelaide 36ers 112–68.
+The Kings won the championship in game five with a 113–101 overtime victory, with Davis earning Championship Series MVP.

 Home arena

 The Sydney Kings' first home venue was the State Sports Centre located at Homebush Bay.
 After playing at the 5,006-seat venue in 1988 and 1989, the Kings then moved into Sydney's largest indoor venue, the 12,500-seat Sydney Entertainment Centre in 1990.
-The SEC, known for Kings games as "The Kingdome", would be the Kings' home until the team moved back to Homebush Bay in 1999 and into the new, 18,200-capacity Sydney Superdome which had been built as the main basketball and gymnastics venue for the 2000 Summer Olympics held in Sydney.
+The SEC, known for Kings games as "The Kingdome", would be the Kings' home until the team moved back to Homebush Bay in 1999 and into the new, 18,200-capacity Sydney SuperDome which had been built as the main basketball and gymnastics venue for the 2000 Summer Olympics held in Sydney.

-Despite attracting an NBL-record 17,143 crowd for their opening-round game in the 1999–2000 season against the Canberra Cannons (played as a double header with the West Sydney Razorbacks playing the Brisbane Bullets), the Kings' time at the Superdome only lasted three years.
+Despite attracting an NBL-record 17,143 crowd for their opening-round game in the 1999–2000 season against the Canberra Cannons (played as a double header with the West Sydney Razorbacks playing the Brisbane Bullets), the Kings' time at the SuperDome only lasted three years.
 After the club went into voluntary administration following the 2001–02 season and was then purchased by a new investment group, the franchise decided to move back to the Entertainment Centre in 2002, citing falling attendances and the high cost of playing their games at the NBA-size venue.
 It was also speculated at the time that the core of the Kings fan base came from the eastern and northern suburbs of Sydney and that fans were not enthused about having to travel to Homebush Bay for games.